 Solitaire Frenzy, Ligretto, and Dutch Blitz are well known retail game sets inspired by the free version of Nertz.
 Perpetual Commotion, Wackee Six, and NayJay! are also Nertz inspired game sets that have been more recently developed.
 Though not related to Nertz, Rook playing card decks are often used in certain religious sects of Nertz players.
 Nertz Solitaire, Solitaire Race(free), Nerts Showdown(free Facebook app), eNerts(trial), and Nerts High Speed Card Game are some of the Nertz-inspired computer games available online.
 Ligretto also has a free computer version available.
 There are also a few Nerts and Pounce apps available for the iPhone, iPad, iTouch, Andriod, and Windows 7 phone platforms.
+Independent developers have also made versions of Nertz games for the Xbox 360 and Facebook.
 Take a look at some Nertz Products of the Past.

 HOW YOU CAN HELP: Play Nertz as much as possible.
 Teach the game to as many people as you can.
 Refer your friends to our site.
 Ask people if they have heard of Nertz and enlighten them if they haven't.

 NERTZ VARIATIONS: The NNA has discovered many fun and exciting ways to play Nertz.
 Since there are absolutely no other card games that come close to being compared with it, Nertz seems to be a category of it's own.
 Within this Nertz category though, many variations can be found.
 Take a look at some different ways to spice up a Nertz game that have been provided by our growing member base.

 - The terminology used

 - How many River columns it's played with